ridorllah/my-work/README.md

-i am Bamgbose Omorilewa
+Nigeria Data House
-an aspiring task force developer uses htmll/css and javaScript for now moving onto Vue.Js for the code aspect of being a task force developer
+i am trying to bridge the gap between the goverment lack of sustainable policies and lack of legit records Html amd CSS are the use of the cnstruct